keras-team/keras-io/guides/md/keras_hub/mcp_with_keras_hub.md

 import os
 import re
 import json

+# Use ast.literal_eval for safer evaluation (only allows literals, no function calls)
+import ast
 from typing import Dict, List, Any, Callable, Optional

 # Set Keras backend to jax for optimal performance